 Option 2: Windows 10 - Create/Configure the VPN/Network Adapter With Split Tunneling

 This second option involves creating a brand new adapter via the Connection Manager Administration Kit (CMAK), a feature that can be added to Windows and used to create executable files for the deployment/setup of VPNs.
 This method is being used because of it’s ability to add custom routetables post connection.
 The routetable is added to ClientX’s Windows 10 machine after the VPN connection is established, all traffic destined for SiteX is routed through the VPN gateway to SiteX, while all other traffic is routed through ClientX’s local gateway.
-The step-by-step guide for this particular setup can be found in part 2 of this guide.
+The step-by-step guide for this particular setup can be found in MikroTik: Setup A Client-to-Site SSTP VPN (Part 2).